swcarpentry/git-novice/_episodes/07-github.md

 ~~~
 {: .output}

-The name `origin` is a local nickname for your remote repository.
-We could use
-something else if we wanted to, but `origin` is by far the most common choice.

-Once the nickname `origin` is set up, this command will push the changes from
+Once the remote is set up, this command will push the changes from
 our local repository to the repository on GitHub:

 ~~~